miielab/miienlp/README.md

 ## Getting Started

 If you are familiar with Python, please skip this part and go to Table of Contents section.
 It is worth noting that you should create a new environment in Python Version 3.7. to avoid any package compatibility issues.
+You may get an error if you are using a different version of Python.

-If you are completely new to Python, here are some resources to get you started:
+If you are completely new to Python, here are some [resources](https://github.com/miielab/miienlp/blob/afa9ff87adc58c1d447f538ab4d91b791b27662c/examples/python_installation.md) to get you started.
+We include instructions on how to install python and create a new environment in Python ver.3.7. using command line.

-1. Download python
-   - We recommend the users to download and install [Anaconda Python distribution](http://www.anaconda.com/products/distribution).

-2. Create a new environment
-   - After installing Anaconda, we will create a new python environment inside Anaconda.
-Please follow the instructions here to create a Python 3.7.x environment.
-   - Then open your terminal, and type :
-    ```
-    conda info --envs
-    ```
-    to find the new environment you just create.
-You will get a list of envrionment names and their locations.
-Copy the location of that environment and type
-    ```
-    conda activate /Users/xxx/locations/of/your/environment
-    ```

 ## Table of Contents